ZeinTonconi/Maqui-Journal/Codeforces/The_Lion_King_777/CF1116/D.md

 An Invariant is a PROPERTY of something (a math object/system) that is PRESERVED UNDER OPERATIONS/TRANSFORMATIONS.

 # In this case:
-The invariant was: The "number of connected components (0s and 1s) (this is the "Property") is PRESERVED UNDER the OPERATION described in the problem statement".
+The invariant was: The "number of connected components (0s and 1s)" (this is the Property) is PRESERVED UNDER the OPERATION described in the problem statement.